idrinth-thalui/core/loading-screens/idrinthFollowerLoadingScreen8.md

-Idrinth's opinion on you and some followers changes over time.
-Make sure you keep him happy enough to follow you, he may leave you!
+Idrinth's opinion of you and your company will change over time.
+If he begins to dislike you, he might even leave!